nMoncho/sbt-dependency-check/README.md

 | `dependencyCheckConnectionTimeout`     | Sets the URL Connection Timeout (in milliseconds) used when downloading external data.                                | `10 seconds`                                                                   |
 | `dependencyCheckConnectionReadTimeout` | Sets the URL Connection Read Timeout (in milliseconds) used when downloading external data.                           | `60 seconds`                                                                   |

+#### Sensitive Configuration

+`DependencyCheck` may use sensitive information like usernames, passwords, and Bearer Tokens.
+Although these could be added as SBT Setting Keys this is discouraged in order to avoid committing sensitive information to your VCS.
+Here are some options to that:

+- Install this plugin globally under `~/.sbt/<version>/plugins.sbt`, then define these values on that file.
+- Set the setting `dependencyCheckSettingsFile` using an external `dependencycheck.properties`.
+- Use System Properties when running an SBT Task: `sbt -Danalyzer.central.password=12348765 dependencyCheck`

 #### NVD API

 Dependency-check has moved from using the NVD data-feed to the NVD API.
 It is **highly** encouraged to obtain an NVD API Key;